Google Marketplace pipeline integration

 - The selection of the account that will be used for the cluster management.

-Make sure that you note down the namespace you used, at it becomes important later on inside the Codefresh UI.
-Once you set everything click the Deploy button and wait some minutes for the installation to take place.
+- Note down the namespace you used, as it becomes important later on inside the Codefresh UI.

 The Codefresh application is now installed on your cluster.

-Step 2 - Setup communication with Codefresh SAAS
+Step 3: Set up communication with Codefresh SaaS

-On the right hand side, a full command is shown that completes the installation.
+- On the right hand-side, copy the full command to complete the installation.